Prospects. Pipeline. Predictable revenue.

 Therefore, if you’re into Outbound Sales, the real question is not ‘To prospect or not to prospect…’

 It’s ‘How do you prospect?’

-Without a well-defined prospecting process, you’ll be limited to sending cold emails to contacts who have no requirement for your product, and therefore no rhyme or reason to engage.
+Without a defined sales prospecting process, you’ll be limited to sending cold emails to contacts who have no requirement for your product, and therefore no rhyme or reason to engage.

 You’d be missing out on contacting people who have a high possibility of converting into buyers…simply because you didn’t recognize them and spark a conversation.

 While wasting time and resources on people who don’t need your product.

 By blasting emails to a bunch of contacts without relevance, you’re setting yourself up for low response rates, inadequate pipeline volume, and decreased Sales.

 Is there a better way to build your pipeline?